vanhoangkha/LMS-sample-demo/README.md

 - Sample data for Course and Lecture tables are stored in the sample-data folder.
 - You can add these data to DynamoDB using JSON view when creating a new item in DynamoDB Console.

-## 8. How Can We Contribute to the Source Code ?
+## 8. How to Contribute to the Source Code ?
-- Inside your cloned repository from section 1.
-From the d_unicorm_gym_master branch, create a new feature branch, naming convention: f_feature_name (E.g: f_create_course).
+- Inside your cloned repository from section 2.
+From the master branch, create a new feature branch, naming convention: f_feature_name (E.g: f_create_course).

 - You develop, test the project with that branch.